Laradock is a Docker-based PHP development environment.

 GRANT ALL ON `blog`.* TO 'default'@'%' ;

-Save the file.
-Enter the MySQL container.
+Save the file, then enter the MySQL container.

 $ docker-compose exec mysql bash